elastic/detection-rules/hunting/linux/docs/persistence_via_message_of_the_day.md

 ## Metadata

 - **Author:** Elastic
 - **Description:** This hunt identifies potential persistence mechanisms via the message-of-the-day (motd) on Linux systems.
 It monitors for file creation or modification events in the /etc/update-motd.d directory and processes started by these motd scripts.
+These scripts launch on SSH/terminal connection events, and execute the scripts as root.
 These activities can indicate attempts to establish persistence through motd modifications.

 - **UUID:** `m6a6d3j3-3456-4m6m-a77m-be012ab80k45`
 - **Integration:** [endpoint](https://docs.elastic.co/integrations/endpoint)
-- **Language:** `ES|QL`
+- **Language:** `['ES|QL', 'SQL']`

 ## Query